Setting up a 360º Feedback Cycle

 If Reviewee Nominations are on, you can set a due date for nominating reviewers.
 This date is not enforced in the tool, but we do suggest reviewees take it seriously, as once a manager approves reviewers it will no longer be possible to nominate additional reviewers (the manager may still add to the list, but the reviewee will not have this option).

 - If you’ve chosen to include managers in the reviewer selection process, you’ll be asked to set a window for approving reviewers.
 Note that reviewers will only be notified to give feedback once they’ve been approved, so you don’t want this window to be too long!
 It will be possible for managers or HR to add additional reviewers after this window has passed, though, so no need to worry if you forget someone.
+If you've disabled the approval process, you'll skip this step in the timeline.

 - Next set a due date for writing feedback!
 Reviewers will be allowed to run late, but feedback that has not been marked as ‘Done.
 Ready to share’ will not be released, so please encourage reviewers to mark feedback as ready to share before the release date.
 You'll be able to send email reminders from the Company Overview to help nudge people along.